HarvardMapCollection/tutorials/qgis/open-vector/index.md

-# How to Open Vector Data in QGIS
+# How to add vector data to QGIS

 A predominant spatial data format is the **shapefile**.
 This is a format created for storing vector data.